Allium/WithoutHeadOrFoot/_posts/2016-03-21-Reflexions-on-Light.md

 Writing has played a crucial role in the development of civilisation, by facilitating both long-distance communication and the creation of records.
 Though more primitive methods of information dissemination have regained popularity over the last century (I speak of radio, television, podcasts, vlogs), written text has for millennia offered something that conversation, mime, or interpretive dance simply cannot -- permanence.

-So, while it's true that I could have come and told you about this post in person, speech is a fundamentally limited mechanism of communication because it happens *in time*.
+So, while it's true that I could have come and told you about this post in person, speech is a fundamentally limited mechanism for communicating at a distance because it happens *in time*.
 Whatever it is that I intend to say, I must at some point begin to say it, and at a later point finish saying it.
 And a moment later everything that I took such great pains to say will have disappeared from physical existence.
 All I can do is hope you were listening.

 I'm reminded of a famous passage from Sartre's "Nausea", where the beauty of music is made inextricable from its demise: